-Figure 2 shows an example of a power-line image.
+Figure 2 shows an example of a power line image.
 The electrical insulators were then cropped out of images for feature extraction, giving us a total of 4253 images for training and validation as well as 1125 images for testing.
-Figure 3 shows samples of damaged insulators, and Figure 4 shows samples of undamaged insulators.
+Figure 3 shows samples of damaged insulators, and figure 4 shows samples of undamaged insulators.
 For SL, we used Udat to extract the 2900 most informative image features from the insulators.
 Udat uses statistical techniques like Radon transform features, Chebyshev Statistics, and Multi-scale Histograms for image feature extraction.
-For DL, because insulators varied in scale, we padded them to the max dimension in each batch during training and testing.
+For DL, because they varied in scale, we padded insulators to the maximum dimension in each batch during training and testing.